EwenG/flapjax-cljs/README.md

 * Extends the `extractValueB` function to work on [clojurescript atoms](http://clojure.org/atoms).

 * Helps to manipulate flapjax objects with the [enfocus templating library](https://github.com/ckirkendall/enfocus).
 The `com.ewen.flapjax-cljs-macros.with-B` macro can be used to transform enfocus snippets into snippets that accept flapjax behavior objects as parameters.
+The snippet is automatically updated when the behaviors change.

 Example
 =======